tonyhffong/Lint.jl/docs/getting-started.md

 lintfile("your_file.jl")
 ```

-`lintfile` will follow any `include` statements to resulove any variables.
+`lintfile` will follow any `include` statements to resolve any variables.
 But will only return warnings for the file you are linting.

 ## lintstr